 Hiking vs Trekking Uganda: Key Differences, Best Trails & Costs

-Uganda, the "Pearl of Africa," is a paradise for outdoor enthusiasts, offering incredible Hiking vs Trekking Uganda experiences.
-But what’s the difference between the two?
+Uganda, often referred to as the "Pearl of Africa," is a paradise for outdoor enthusiasts, offering incredible hiking and trekking experiences.
+But what's the difference between the two?
 Whether you're looking for a day-long scenic hike or a multi-day wilderness trek, Uganda has it all.
-Let’s explore the key differences, best trails, and costs to help you choose your next adventure!
+Before you embark on your adventure, we'll cover essential planning details such as the best times to visit, how to prepare, and what to expect on your journey.
+Let's explore the key differences, best trails, and costs to help you choose your next adventure!

 Hiking in Uganda: Scenic Day Walks

-Hiking in Uganda typically involves day-long walks on well-marked trails, often with a focus on scenery, wildlife, and nature.
+Hiking in Uganda typically involves day-long walks on well-marked trails, often with a focus on the scenery, wildlife, and natural environment.
 It’s ideal for beginners or those who prefer shorter, more relaxed adventures.

 Best Hiking Trails in Uganda: